-Hi!
-Thanks for visiting.
+Hi and thanks for visiting!
 You clicked through to this page so you apparently want to learn more about us.
-My name is Joe and I’m the one who does most of the travel planning in our home.
+I’m Joe and I do most of the travel planning in our home.
 My posts are usually about frequent flyer miles, hotel points, airlines, airports, and pretty much anything having to do with plans for our travel.
-My wife Sharon is the one who has to deal with me constantly talking about travel and points.
-She also is my proofreader.
-Her reward for this is going on these trips with me. 🙂
+My wife Sharon is the one who has to deal with me constantly talking about travel and points (Note from Sharon: Oh, YESSS!
+Y’all have no idea, LOL!).

 - Many of our friends kept saying, “You should give lessons!,” because they saw the things I did with the points and miles we saved.

-- We have a eclectic travel style that is generally not represented on other blogs.
+- We have an eclectic travel style that’s generally not represented on other blogs.

-- We’ve developed a criteria which helps us make travel decisions that we think could be helpful to others.
+- We’ve developed criteria that help us make travel decisions we think could be helpful to others.

-Travel for us is a means to get to a destination.
-We have done the extra 6 hours of flying so we could sit in the fully flat seat instead of a recliner.
-We’ve scheduled layovers just so we could see the fancy airport lounge.
-After experiencing these things a few times, we have decided that they are not all that important to us; with rare exception, we just want to get to where we’re going as quickly and comfortably as possible.
+For us, travel is a means to get to a destination.
+We’ve done the extra 6 hours of flying so we could sit in the fully flat seat instead of a recliner.
+We’ve scheduled layovers just so we could see a fancy airport lounge.
+After experiencing these things, we’ve decided they’re really not all that important to us.
+With rare exceptions, we just want to get to where we’re going as quickly and comfortably as possible.

 We hope you enjoy following our travels and insights into how we make these trips happen.
-Hopefully you will be able to use these tricks to improve your own vacations, or at least get a smile from some of the things we post.
+Hopefully, you’ll be able to use our tips and tricks to improve your own vacations, or at least get a smile from some of the things we post.
 However, as always, Your Mileage May Vary.